-- Employed by a Yukon First Nations government in a capacity that offers community programs or services. - Please contact the program coordinator, Michael Kulachkosky, for more information and to register: mkulachkosky@yukoncollege.yk.ca or 867.456.8577.
+- Employed by a Yukon First Nations government in a capacity that offers community programs or services. - Please contact First Nations Initiatives for more information and to register: fni@yukoncollege.yk.ca or 867.668.8740.

 First Nation Community Services Administration is an open enrollment program which means that, if you are over the age of 18 and employed by a Yukon First Nations government in a capacity that offers community programs or services, you can register.
 There are no academic prerequisites to enroll, and you do not need to go through an admission process.